Bible translation - Ways of Communication in regard to Inspiration, Inkarnation, Condescence and Kenosis

 As a source of sacred and sacral content that transcends the human sphere, it suggests a transition to the Sphere, which turns out to be Christocentric and Christofugal.
 The former draws man to revelation in order to bring him near to God and to keep him there (eg fascination of the church).
 The latter drives him away from this center, out to his fellow men, to bring them closer to the sphere of Christ.

-Church history, the history of Bible translation, and Christian development aid reflect the vertical extension of the experience of the global Corpus Christi.
+Church history, the history of Bible translation, as well as Christian development aid reflect the vertical extension of the experience of the global Corpus Christi.
 This extension is based on the transfer of responsibility for the establishment of a written record.